spencerlachance/roses-and-thornes-db/README.md

 ### Song
 Represents a song selected for an episode of our show.
 Contains the song's title and which album it is from.

 In the `selections` table, there is a foreign key pointing to this table, signifying which song corresponds to the selection (one song <==> many selections, since a song could be played on multiple episodes).
+A song can exist without a selection.

 ### Album
 Represents an album, from which one or more songs were selected for the show.
 Contains the album's title and what year it came out.

 In the `songs` table, there is a foreign key pointing to this table, signifying which album the song was released on (one album <==> many songs).
+A song cannot exist without an album.

 ### Artist
 Represents an artist whose song(s) have been played on the show.
 Contains the artist's name.